 Project managers must carefully balance these resources to ensure projects remain on track and within budget constraints.

-Healthcare projects often involve a degree of risk, whether it’s regulatory changes, clinical uncertainties, or unforeseen technological challenges.
+Healthcare projects often involve a degree of risk, whether its regulatory changes, clinical uncertainties, or unforeseen technological challenges.

 Project managers need to conduct thorough risk assessments and develop strategies to mitigate these risks to ensure successful project delivery.